Keep Rollin’ | Important Elements of the Roll Technique in Boxing

 Fixing Your Position

-The key to remedying this imbalance is to take a step to the outside of your opponent after you sink your hips, and reset the right side of your body, so that your right shoulder and hip are back in their original position and ready to fire again.
+The key to remedying the imbalance mentioned above is to take a step to the outside of your opponent after you sink your hips, forcing you to shift your weight.
+Then, reset the right side of your body, so that your right shoulder and hip are back in their original stance and ready to fire again.

 Getting the Boxing Roll Down

 The roll is designed to put you back into position to return a punch after your opponent swings at the air.
-Although the position at the end is the most important part for returning fire, each part of the movement is affected by the movement preceding it.
+Although the position at the end is the most important part for putting power behind your punches, each part of the movement is affected by the movement preceding it.
 To this end, to roll efficiently in boxing, you have to be smooth and link it all together.